 Amniocentesis is a test done during pregnancy.
 During amniocentesis, an ultrasound wand (transducer) is used to show a baby's position in the uterus on a monitor.
 A sample of amniotic fluid, which contains fetal cells and chemicals produced by the baby, is then taken for testing.

-Amniocentesis is a procedure in which amniotic fluid is removed from the uterus for testing or treatment.
-Amniotic fluid is the fluid that surrounds and protects a baby during pregnancy.
-This fluid contains fetal cells and various chemicals produced by the baby.
+Amniocentesis is done to remove amniotic fluid and cells from the uterus for testing or treatment.
+Amniotic fluid surrounds and protects a baby during pregnancy.

-Although amniocentesis can provide valuable information about your baby's health, it's important to understand the risks of amniocentesis — and be prepared for the results.
+Amniocentesis can provide useful information about a baby's health.
+But it's important to know the risks of amniocentesis — and be prepared for the results.